 "Ain't wolves supposed to be loaded?"
 I asked out of sheer curiosity.
 Everybody talked about Stonevale as if the streets were paved with gold.
 There wasn't a wolf that was born there who didn't have less than a six-figure bank balance.

 Lexi almost laughed out loud, rearing her head back.
 "Oh man, if only that were the truth."
 She pinched the corners of her eyes.
 "Nobody walks away from the Reaper Cartel unless he says so.
 My disobedience cost me a place in my pack.
-I let my beta and his mate leave town with their newborn daughter.
-When my Alpha found out what I'd done, he almost tore out my throat.
+I let my beta and his mate leave town with their new-born daughter.
+When my Alpha found out what I had done, he almost tore out my throat.
 It was my aunt Agatha who got him to spare my life.
 He gave me a head start and I've been hiding here ever since.
 All my assets were frozen the second I left Stonevale.
 When you're flat broke and desperate, you'll agree to almost anything to keep the dog off your back."
 Lexi shuddered.
 "Trust me, The Reaper is a picnic compared to the Alpha."

 "You're worth a million of the trash in this dump," I told her, figuring she could sense the integrity behind my words.
 "If I were you, I'd cut and run the first chance you get."